Fundament-Software/scopes/doc/cpp_users.rst

 Memory Handling & Management
 ----------------------------

-C and C++ use a stack-based machine model that is compatible with native targets.
+C and C++ use a stack based machine model that is compatible with native targets.
 Within this model, mutable memory can be pre-allocated globally, on the function's stack and in main memory, called the "heap".